Ramrachathirat: Removal from the throne

 In 771 LE (1952 BE, 1409/10 CE), Ram was removed from the throne of Ayutthaya by his relative, Inracha, the ruler of Suphan Buri.
 According to LP, Inracha staged a coup against Ram at the initiative of a person called chao senabodi (เจ้าเสนาบดี).
 Ram was in conflict with chao senabodi and ordered his arrest.
 Having fled to Patha Khu Cham (ปท่าคูจาม), chao senabodi persuaded Inracha to bring troops from Suphan Buri to Ayutthaya and seize the throne.
 Inracha succeeded in his enterprise, became king of Ayutthaya, and banished Ram to Patha Khu Cham.
 Ram remained there until his death, of which the date and time are not known.

 As the literal interpretation of the term chao senabodi gave various outcomes, historian Damrong Rajanubhab believed it refers to a military commander.
 Piyanat Bunnak (ปิยนาถ บุนนาค) from the Royal Society of Thailand expressed the opinion that he was a chancellor (prime minister).

 In documents produced during the Bangkok era, chao senabodi is referred to by the title of the chancellor for military affairs, Chao Phraya Mahasenabodi (เจ้าพระยามหาเสนาบดี), despite the fact that such title did not yet exist at his time.

 The Minor Wars Chronicle states that Ram was just banished because Inracha did not want to kill his own relative.

-VV gives a slightly different piece of information regarding the coup, stating that after Ram had reigned in Ayutthaya for three years, Inracha marched his troops in from Suphan Buri (written Soupanna Boury in the document), successfully seized the throne of Ayutthaya, and put Ram to death.
+VV gives a different account of the coup.
+It states that after Ram had reigned for three years, Inracha marched his troops in from Suphan Buri, written Soupanna Boury in the document, seized the throne and put Ram to death.

 The Magadhi Chronicle and the Buddhist Councils Chronicle also state that Inracha did have Ram executed.

+Griswold and Prasert na Nagara read the northern reverse of 1400, and the standing Ayutthaya lost with it, as a cause of the fall of the house of Uthong.

 This coup was part of a series of conflicts between the royal houses of Uthong (of which Ram was a member) and Suphannaphum (to which Inracha belonged).
 The two clans had long struggled with each other for the throne of Ayutthaya.
 But the victory of Inracha on this occasion would allow Suphannaphum to remain in power over the Kingdom of Ayutthaya for almost the next two centuries.